 The difficulties of plastic faced by wildlife, and increasingly by humans, has been making headlines in recent years, but we haven’t seen much on industry specific impact and action outside of the hospitality and beauty industries.
 We know that construction and many other industries can play a huge part in tackling excess plastic use and over the next few years BITA plans to make this a focus of the organisation.

-BITA has chosen to kick off our new initiative #beplasticaware by supporting International Coastal Clean Up day on 19th September.
-Plastic on our beaches is bad for business, so BITA, including partners Club Hibernia (Australia) and its US Ambassador Sorcha Rochford, are planning to do something about it.
+BITA has chosen to kick off our new initiative #beplasticaware by supporting World Cleanup Day, an international initiative that takes places across over 150 councties.
+Plastic pollution is bad for business, so BITA, including partners Club Hibernia (Australia) and its US Ambassador Sorcha Rochford, are planning to do something about it.
 BITA President Paul Whitnell says; "We all like to walk on a clean beach, however there is so much plastic either being washed out to sea or washing up on shores that we need to take action to clean up the mess."

 BITA now plans to work with different organisations globally to unite and engage people to act together.
 The aim?
 Remove as much plastic as possible from industries where BITA members have a presence.
 "We want our global members to take simple steps to reduce the impact plastics are having on their local environment” says Paul.
 “It is a long-term commitment.
 We are all in this together and small, simple actions by a lot of people can make a massive difference."